FightCamp

 The Context

-FightCamp, often described as "Peloton for boxing", was a connected fitness startup riding the pandemic home-workout boom.
-I joined a small web team of 3 engineers, reconnecting with a former mentee from Internet Brands who'd recommended me for the role.
+FightCamp was the "Peloton for boxing", a connected fitness startup riding the pandemic home-workout boom.
+I joined a small web team of three engineers, and I got the role through a former mentee from Internet Brands who'd recommended me.

-The company had grown fast, but the website's technical foundations hadn't kept pace.
-I discovered just how much during my first R&D Friday.
+The company had grown fast, but the website's foundations hadn't kept up; I found out exactly how far behind they were on my first R&D Friday.

 The Challenge